wp-plugins/wp-topbar/readme.txt

 3. Configure the options
 4. Make sure to set "Enable" to yes to see the plugin on your website.

+I've included a sample image for you to try on your website:  wp-topbar_sample_image.jpg.

 == Frequently Asked Questions ==

 None yet